🔗 My Favorite Music Albumslisting Ido Perlmuter

-Together with Oasis and the Smashing Pumpkins, Green Day was one of my favorite band of my high-school days.
-If you want to know how big of a Green Day fan I was, you should know that in 1999 I wrote them a letter asking them to rethink releasing Warning (although I believe I haven't actually sent).
+Together with Oasis and the Smashing Pumpkins, Green Day was one of my favorite bands of my high-school days.
+If you want to know how big of a Green Day fan I was, you should know that in 1999 I wrote them a letter asking them to rethink releasing Warning (although I believe I haven't actually sent it).
 I don't remember how I knew Warning was gonna suck, but I did.
 Somehow I knew that it would be the end of the Green Day we grew up on.
-I write a bit later about what I call "the transitional album", where a band starts playing with a new sound, creating a surprisingly good an innovative fusion of old and new, before completely deserting the old one.
+I write a bit later about what I call "the transitional album", where a band starts playing with a new sound, creating a surprisingly good and innovative fusion of old and new, before completely deserting the old one.
 For Green Day, this was Nimrod, their fifth album, which was damn good, but anyone could tell was a sign of things to come.

 When I say that my favorite Green Day album is 39/Smooth—their 1990 debut—I actually mean 1,039/Smoothed Out Slappy Hours, the 1991 compilation which combined it with two EPs.
 For two high-school kids (and a somewhat older drummer), they wrote pretty good songs, musically and lyrically.

 I appreciate that Green Day released five excellent albums before turning into a stadium band, but I don't listen to these albums as much as I used to.
 39/Smooth and Kerplunk weren't as polished and "accessible" as Dookie and later albums, but they have that charm of early-days Bay Area and a DIY feel that you can never get with a major label.

 Favorite song: "Paper Lanterns"